 CAS is generally believed to be neurological in nature.
 It affects motor planning and speech production in the absence of any muscle weakness or paralysis.
 Typically, a child will be unable to voluntarily place the jaw, lips, and tongue consistently and/or smoothly transition from one sound to another.
 CAS also affects a child’s ability to sequence sounds within words.

-ASHA (2006) discuss CAS as “…a subtype of severe childhood speech sound disorder…likely of genetic origin…” The condition generally leads to long term speech problems.
+ASHA (2006) discusses CAS as “…a subtype of severe childhood speech sound disorder…likely of genetic origin…” The condition generally leads to long term speech problems.

 Speech therapy needs to be delivered early, using tactile and visual cues.
 Vowels should be worked on as well as stimulable consonants.
 Therapy should be frequent, at least twice per week with carryover practice, in order to be most effective.
 I use a combination of Oral Placement Therapy (OPT) and the Nuffield Dyspraxia Programme (NDP).